Project Manager vs Product Owner

 Project manager vs product owner: different focuses of work

-Complex projects that have multiple groups of people involved need to have a good operational plan, in which the project manager and product owner can work to help the project succeed effectively.
+Complex projects with multiple groups of people participating necessitate an efficient operational strategy, in which the project manager and product owner may collaborate to ensure the project’s success.

 Reasons why project managers are necessary